Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Indeed, he may have enjoyed deciphering the notes and reading Snape’s improvements to the standard instructions.
 He’d have appreciated the hexes as well, most likely.
 Sluggy likes creativity and he adores novelty.

-He may have even regretted having overlooked the little commoner, for I am still not convinced that Snape rated an invitation to the Slug Club (although I will admit that I might be wrong about that).
+He may have even regretted having overlooked the little commoner, for I am still not convinced that Snape rated an invitation to the Slug Club (although I do admit that I might be wrong about that).
 Snape was much too surly, gauche, and (I’m sorry to say) not nearly pretty enough to fit Sluggy’s usual profile for his little stars.
 There were no connections worth having there, either, and he was not a good candidate for the sort of return in obliging gratitude that Slughorn preferred for his patronage.

 What’s more, if he had welcomed Snape into his Club (and I agree that he might have) and pulled strings in Snape’s favor, he would have talked about it.
 And he certainly did nothing of the sort throughout the entire year.
 We were listening.